Geod-Geom/py2DIC/README.md

 # Py2DIC

 <p align="justify">
-*Py2DIC* is a free and open-source Python software for **2D Digital Image Correlation (DIC)** developed at the Geodesy and Geomatics Division of Sapienza University of Rome.
+<strong>Py2DIC<strong> is a free and open-source Python software for <strong>2D Digital Image Correlation (DIC)<strong> developed at the Geodesy and Geomatics Division of Sapienza University of Rome.

 The software compares a series of images of a planar surface collected at different stages of deformation by tracking the pixel movement inside the Area of Interest (AOI) using matching algorithms (template matching method).
-At the end of the processing, py2DIC returns the displacement and strain fields inside the AOI.
+At the end of the processing, py2DIC returns the <strong>displacement<strong> and <strong>strain fields<strong> inside the AOI.
 <p>
 <p align="center">
   <img width="460" height="300" src="https://github.com/Geod-Geom/py2DIC/blob/master/template_matching2.png">